interview-fling/Infosys/README.md

 2. Explain a few git commands?
 3. Explain few syntaxes for git commands?
 4. How to create a new branch?

+### DSA

+1. Swap 2 numbers
+2. Swap 2 numbers without using third number
+3. Convert decimal to binary
+4. Spiral traverse of matrix
+5. Rotate a matrix by 90 degrees
+6. Write a program for swapping of two arrays.
+7. Write a program for swapping of two strings.
+8. Write a program to convert the string from upper case to lower case.
+9. Write a program to convert the string from lower case to upper case.
+10. Write a program to delete all consonants from a given string.
+11. Write a program to count the different types of characters in given string.
+12. Write a program to sort the characters of a string.
+13. Write a program for addition of two matrices.
+14. Write a program for subtraction  of two matrices.
+15. Write a program for multiplication of two matrices.
+16. Write a program to find out the sum of diagonal element of a matrix.

+### System design
+1. Kafka
+2. Microservices AWS

+### Spring boot
+1. Annotations (basic)
+2. Spring security
+3. Rest API from frontend to backend
+4. JWT
+5. Filter & Segmentation in spring security
+6. Functional interface
+7. Spring boot default server, and how to choose different server
+8. Profiles and how do we use them
+9. Bean injection
+10. How to inject specific bean of same object
+11. @Primary annotations
+12. How to check if service is up or not
+13. Default port of spring boot
+14. Optional class & its use
+15. Optional.of vs Optional.ofNullable
+16. Rest Template

 ### Review from people